 Charter School Superintendents, County and District Superintendents, and County and District Chief Business Officers:

-A charter school choosing to provide MC is required to complete Section VI of the NCB funding determination form.
-In previous years, the CDE had a separate form for providing MC.
-The separate MC form is no longer available and has been consolidated into the NCB funding determination form.
-Further, MC explanations must include, if any, documented data regarding the individual and specific circumstances; factors that are unique about the charter school; an explanation of why the charter school failed to meet the 5 CCR requirements for funding; and an explanation of the specific actions taken by the charter school to meet the funding criteria.
-The CDE may require additional information from the charter school in support of its MC response.
+A charter school choosing to submit a request to consider MC is required to complete Section VI of the NCB Funding Determination Form.
+MC explanations must include, if any, documented data regarding the individual and specific circumstances; factors that are unique about the charter school; an explanation of why the charter school failed to meet the 5 CCR requirements for funding; and an explanation of the specific actions taken by the charter school to meet the funding criteria.
+The CDE may request additional information from the charter school in support of its MC submission.

 The due dates to file a determination of funding request with the CDE are as follows:

-- NCB charter schools with an approved funding determination that will expire at the end of the FY 2019–20 must file on or before February 3, 2020.
+- Existing NCB charter schools with an approved funding determination that will expire at the end of FY 2022–23 shall file on or before February 1, 2023.

-Determination of funding requests received (not postmarked) after the applicable due date will not be accepted.
-The charter school will need to obtain a waiver approved by the SBE for any determination of funding request that is not filed timely or is not prospective.
-Information and timelines for filing a waiver are posted on the CDE Waivers web page at http://www.cde.ca.gov/re/lr/wr/index.asp.
+For charter schools that had a funding determination in the prior year, determination of funding requests submitted after the applicable due date will not be accepted.
+These charter schools will need to obtain a waiver approved by the SBE so that an untimely determination of funding request may be heard.
+Information and timelines for filing a waiver are posted on the CDE Waivers web page at https://www.cde.ca.gov/re/lr/wr/index.asp.

-There may be a significant fiscal impact to an NCB charter school’s LCFF if a determination of funding request is not submitted timely.
-While the timing will differ based on whether the NCB charter school is a new or an existing NCB charter school, the fiscal impact will be the same and LCFF funding will be jeopardized.
+There may be a significant fiscal impact to an NCB charter school’s LCFF funding if a determination of funding request is not submitted timely.

-- A continuing NCB charter school that needs an FY 2019–20 funding determination must have a funding determination approved by the SBE by its January 2020 meeting.
-If not met, beginning with the P-1 Apportionment for the FY 2019–20, the CDE will not disburse LCFF funds to the charter school for any of its NCB ADA.
-In order to receive disbursement of LCFF funds for NCB ADA for P-2, the funding determination must be approved by the SBE by its May 2020 meeting.
+- • A charter school requesting funding for its NCB ADA for FY 2023–24 must have a funding determination request approved by the SBE by its January 2024 meeting.
+Otherwise, the CDE will not disburse LCFF funds to the charter school for any of its NCB ADA beginning with P-1 Apportionment for FY 2023–24.
+In order to receive disbursement of LCFF funds for NCB ADA for the P-2 Apportionment for FY 2023–24, the funding determination must be approved by the SBE by its May 2024 meeting.

-Please direct all questions regarding this subject to the Charter Schools Division by phone at 916-322-6029 or by email at Charter-SB740@cde.ca.gov.
+Please direct all questions regarding the funding determination submission process or the completion of the NCB Funding Determination Form to the Charter Schools Division by phone at 916-322-6029 or by email at Charter-SB740@cde.ca.gov.

 Charter Schools Division